Find answers to frequently asked questions about the Community Education Fund.

 No.

-14. Can I collect paper enrolment forms as part of my project?
+15. Can I collect paper enrolment forms as part of my project?

 Yes.
 You must ensure they are properly collected, stored, and transferred to the Electoral Commission according to the Privacy Act 2020.
-Please see the requirements around personal data.
+Please see the requirements around handling personal data.